Cod-e-Codes/soundlooper/README.md

 | `N` | Toggle metronome |
 | `Q` | Quit |

-### Options (Device Selection)

-- Press `O` to open Options.
-- Use `Tab` to switch between Input and Output lists, `↑/↓` to navigate, and `Enter` to select.
-- Selections apply immediately; audio briefly pauses while devices switch.

-### Tempo & Sync

-- Beat Sync (G): aligns starts/stops/records to measure boundaries.
-- Count‑In Mode (H): when enabled, recording uses a 3‑2‑1 count‑in and starts on the next measure.
-- Tap Tempo (B) or Set BPM (T): updates tempo in real time.
-- Metronome (N): toggles a click sound on each beat.

 ## Architecture

 The application is built with a modular architecture: